Dr Rebecca Millington

 Regional-Global Biogeochemical Modelling Scientist

-My PhD gave me broad experience of applying mathematical models to different ecosystems.
-This included using conceptual models to explore the links between community adaptation, assembly and functioning, as well as using a model of coral reef fisheries to explore the effect of direct warming and habitat degradation on future fisheries productivity.
-I completed my PhD research as part of the QUEX institute, a partnership between the University of Queensland and the University of Exeter, working with Prof. Peter Cox in the Department of Mathematics at the University of Exeter and Prof. Peter Mumby in the Department of Biological Sciences at the University of Queensland.
-I completed my undergraduate degree in Mathematics and Physics at the University of Bristol (MSci, 1st).
+My PhD included using conceptual models to explore the links between community adaptation, assembly and functioning, as well as using a model of coral reef fisheries to explore the effect of direct warming and habitat degradation on future fisheries productivity.
+I completed my PhD research as part of the QUEX institute, a partnership between the University of Queensland and the University of Exeter, supervised by Prof. Peter Cox and Prof. Peter Mumby.
+I completed my undergraduate degree in Mathematics and Physics at the University of Bristol.